TritiumR/TritiumR.github.io/Where2Explore/README.md

-# Learning Environment-Aware Affordance for 3D Articulated Object Manipulation under Occlusions
+# Where2Explore: Few-shot Affordance Learning for Unseen Novel Categories of Articulated Objects